NotaryShopUK/notaryshopuk.github.io/data/about.md

 We provide a wide range of notarial services to members of the public and to business entities.
 Our registered notary is Dermot Winters.

 Mr Winters is a vastly experienced lawyer and a Notary Public, appointed by the Court of Faculties of the Archbishop of Canterbury and regulated by the Master of Faculties.

 Our firm is based in Darlington, Co.
 Durham.
-We provide notarial services but throughout the Northeast of England.
+We provide notarial services throughout the Northeast of England.

-We welcome out-of-hours and/or off-site appointments including weekends, though strictly subject to availability.
+We welcome out-of-hours and/or off-site appointments including weekends (strictly subject to availability).

 We aim to respond to client needs within 48 hours of instruction, but if we are unavailable for any reason, we will be able to recommend a highly qualified